-ISF was also applied to high-Q, low order modes up to 9 mHz (Widmer et al., 1992).
-These modes sample the outer and inner core and many of them are anomalously split.
-The large majority of other modes attenuates so rapidly that the spectra are dominated by the relatively sparse class of high-Qmodes, if the first 6 - 8 hours of data after an earthquake are discarded.
-The set of structure coefficients of these high-Q modes analyzed by Widmer et al. (1992) with both ISF and singlet stripping were used primarily by Tromp (1993) to corroborate the hypothesis of Giardini et al. (1987) that axisymmetric inner core anisotropy can explain the anomalous splitting of inner core sensitive modes.
-The most comprehensive set of structure coefficients based on ISF was compiled by Resovsky and Ritzwoller (1998).
-Restricting their analysis to modes below 3 mHz, they obtained 3100 structure coefficients for 90 multiplets.
-These authors also generalized the ISF procedure to coupled modes and obtained, for the first time, constraints on odd-degree structure using normal modes (Resovsky and Ritzwoller, 1995).
+ISF was also applied to high-Q, low-order modes up to 9 mHz (Widmer et al., 1992b).
+These modes sample the outer and inner core and many of the modes are anomalously split.
+The large majority of other modes attenuate so rapidly that the spectra are dominated by the relatively sparse class of high-Q modes, if the first 6-8 h of data after an earthquake are discarded.
+The set of structure coefficients of these high-Q